Linear regression with known noise distribution up to a scale: The reward of not using the OLSE: Introduction

-In \citet{clancybecker} the authors developed an approximate MLE framework that accounts for uncertainties in both the design matrix and the error terms.
-The whole work assumes that the outcome variables alone are observed, and that all the knowledge one has about the predictors and the noise is their distribution function.
-By utilizing moment generating functions (MGFs) and the saddlepoint approximation method, the authors were effectively able to estimate the likelihood function, facilitating the recovery of the true regression vector.
-This approach is particularly attractive as it extends beyond the traditional assumption of fixed design matrices, accommodating for a more realistic regression model.
+Finally, in \citet{clancybecker}, the authors proposed an approximate MLE framework that accounts for uncertainty in both the design matrix and the error terms.
+In their setting, only the response variables are observed, while the predictor variables and the noise are known only through their distributions.
+Using moment generating functions and saddlepoint approximations, they approximated the likelihood function and recovered the regression vector.
+This framework is appealing because it goes beyond the classical fixed design assumption and allows for a more realistic regression model.